jainambarbhaya1509/shogun/README.md

 ## Feedback and Contributions

 Feedback and contributions are always welcome!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/jainambarbhaya1509/shogun) for the Rypjaws VS Code Theme Extension.
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/jainambarbhaya1509/shogun) for the Shogun VS Code Theme Extension.

 ## License